arejoh/pls/README.md

 copy of the style guide.

 If you want to make changes to a style in the styleguide, you locate the corresponding file in the source directory, edit the file, save and the changes will be injected into all connected browsers.
+Changes to html patterns is made to `.mustache` template files in `source/\_patterns`, changes to css is made in the `.scss` files in `source/css` and additional graphics or javascripts is put in `source/images` or `source/js`.

+In `source/\_data` you may enter data in json files to be used in the `.mustache` templates.

+See Pattern Lab documentation for further information.

 ## Pattern Lab